Bourbon County, Kansas Extinct Towns

 Woodland 1887-1901 Woodland was four miles southwest of Fort Scott.
 The first postmaster was E. Parsons.

 Xenia 1858-1926 The post office moved from Peru.
-Xenia was named for Xenia, Ohio, and was located in the county’s northwest corner.
+Xenia was named for Xenia, Ohio, in the county’s northwest corner.
 J..S.
 Stevenson and John Van Sickle laid out the town, and Van Sickle was the first postmaster.
 At one time, the town had a furniture factory, a sawmill, a flour mill, four stores, and two hotels.
 In 1910, it had a money-order post office and a population of 115.
 There are still neighborhood homes and an active church.

-©Kathy Alexander/Legends of Kansas, October 2023.
+©Kathy Alexander/Legends of Kansas, updated May 2024.

 Also See: